saeed2016/image_classification/README.md

 ### image_classification
 classify images with creating Convolutional Neural Network models. using Transform Learning , Data Augmetation.
-Reduce the time of traing by using The exponential learning rate and step decay learning rate.
+Reduce the time of training by using The exponential learning rate and step decay learning rate.